HostXX/ArtistAPP/README.md

 ## Aditional dependencies

-You'll need to install [json-server] in order to be able to test the app npm install json-server
+You'll need to install [json-server] in order to be able to test the app \n npm install json-server

 Use [json-server -p <PORT> <path to the json file './db.json'>